-In our modern age of anxiety, many of us are so stressed out that it’s hard to maintain focus on important goals.
+In our modern age of anxiety , many of us are so stressed out that it’s hard to maintain focus on important goals.
 This isn’t just in our imaginations, or because of increased sensitivities that in an earlier era we would have simply ignored or overcome.
-Data from the Center for Disease Control show sharp increases in stress-related disorders and diseases over the past few decades, and the Brookings Institution’s Hamilton Project found that the physical stress load we carry is sharply higher over a similar time period.
+Data from the Centers for Disease Control and Prevention show sharp increases in stress-related disorders and diseases over the past few decades , and the Brookings Institution’s Hamilton Project found that the physical stress load we carry is sharply higher over a similar time period .
 Even more worrisome in that report is that this stress epidemic appears to be increasing with each new generation.

 Early Life Adversity Impacts Mental and Physical Health: A “Vicious Cycle”